What Is a BPAP?

 During normal breathing, your lungs expand when you breathe in.
 As they do, the pressure drops inside the tubes and sacs of your lungs.
 This decrease in pressure sucks air into your lungs.
 They fill with oxygenated air.
 If you have trouble breathing enough on your own, a BPAP machine can help push air into your lungs.

 During use, you wear a mask or nasal plugs.
 These are connected to a tube that leads to a ventilator machine.
 The machine sends pressurized air into your airways.
 The machine helps open your lungs with this air pressure.
 This is called “positive pressure ventilation.”
+The pressure of the air drops as you breathe out.
 This is different from other types of ventilators.
 For instance, a continuous positive airway pressure (CPAP) sends the same amount of pressure as you breathe in and out.
 Some health problems respond better to BPAP than to CPAP.

 What are the risks of BPAP use?